Collaborative-AI/tutorial/PyTorch/README.md

 - **Advanced Neural Network Architectures**: Experiment with more complex models like CNNs or RNNs.
 - **Transfer Learning**: Use pre-trained models for tasks like image classification.
 - **Hyperparameter Tuning**: Experiment with different learning rates, batch sizes, and optimizers.
+- **RPipe** you can explore the [RPipe](https://github.com/diaoenmao/RPipe) Research Pipeline for an end-to-end solution that includes setting up experiment scripts, building datasets and models, training and evaluating the model, and saving and processing final results.
+This resource provides a comprehensive framework to streamline your research and experimentation with PyTorch.

-You can find more tutorials and detailed documentation on the [official PyTorch website](https://pytorch.org/tutorials/).
+For more tutorials and detailed documentation, visit the [official PyTorch website](https://pytorch.org/tutorials/).